swiftscripts0/luaeditor/README.md

 - `Ctrl/Cmd + A` - Select all

 ### Code Intelligence
-- Automatic service method detection
+- Automatic service method detection for Roblox APIs
-- Context-aware variable suggestions
+- Context-aware variable suggestions for improved coding efficiency
-- Smart function parameter hints
+- Smart function parameter hints to guide your coding
-- Real-time error detection
+- Real-time error detection to catch issues as you code
-- Scope-aware completions
+- Scope-aware completions for better context understanding

 ## Development

 ### Prerequisites
 - Modern web browser
 - Basic understanding of HTML/CSS/JavaScript
-- Familiarity with Ace Editor API
+- Familiarity with the Monaco Editor API

 ### Customization
 The editor can be customized by modifying:
 - Theme colors in CSS variables
-- Autocompletion behavior in `luaParser`
+- Autocompletion behavior in the Lua parser
 - Animation timings and effects
 - Minimap rendering options